modsim/ChromaHD-genmesh/README.md

 - In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
 - poly5 fails (beads peek out of container).
 Just use poly-full.
 - meshSizeMethod = 0 doesn't work
+- even if zbot, ztop are specified, a mono and poly (with different scales) are not going to have the exact same column length: Beads are sliced out, then scaled, then ztop, zbot calculated again, and used for the column. maybe transform and then slice will work?
+Maybe it's just because of the bead arrangement, at some layer